 COMPS 36 is a proposed rule from the Colorado Department of Labor and Employment, which is anticipated to be adopted as final by January 10, 2020, and will go into effect March 1, 2020.
 This new law will set Colorado-specific wage rights and responsibilities beyond those provided by federal law.

-- Rest periods.
-To the extent practical, a 10-minute rest period would be required in the middle of each four (4) hour work period or the employee entitled to an additional 10 minutes’ pay.
+- Rest periods: To the extent practical, a 10-minute rest period would be required in the middle of each four (4) hour work period or the employee is entitled to an additional 10 minutes’ pay.